African American Studies

-The African American Studies minor draws on the best of Oglethorpe, making connections between history, politics, literature and culture to examine the experiences of African Americans in the United States and people of African descent throughout the world.
+The African American Studies minor draws on the best of Oglethorpe, making connections between history, sociology, politics, literature, and culture to examine the experiences of people of African descent throughout the world.

 As an African American Studies student, you will analyze texts, grapple with critical concepts, and develop skills in thinking creatively and building connections across disciplines.
-The curriculum covers the complexities of race, gender and inequality as we explore the history and contributions of African Americans.
-You’ll also be encouraged to pursue your own academic interests, with flexibility in your choice of electives and research projects.
+The curriculum covers the complexities of race, gender and inequality as we explore the history and contributions of Black people.
+You’ll also be encouraged to pursue your own academic interests, study abroad, and internships with flexibility in your choice of electives and research projects.

 One of our most important missions at Oglethorpe is empowering students as global citizens and community leaders.
 A minor in African American Studies is an excellent way to achieve that goal.